biswajit2019/Asynchronous-Tasks-With-Django-and-Celery-V4.2-/README.md

     Open a terminal window, Run Celery with in your project root where manage.py lives:

     celery -A yourproject worker -l info

+    celery -A yourproject worker -l debug (for debugging)

     # like